Lynn Truell: Sister Double Happiness

 Perko and Gary Floyd formed Sister Double Happiness in 1985 with Benjamin Cohen and Mikey Donaldson.
 They favored an alternative hard-rock blues sound and quickly became one of the most popular bands in San Francisco.
-They did multiples US tours both as headliners and as support for other prominent alternative bands (Nirvana, Dinosaur Jr., Mighty Lemondrops, L7, and Soundgarden, The Replacements, 4 Non-Blonds).
+They did multiples US tours both as headliners and as support for other prominent alternative bands (Nirvana, Dinosaur Jr., The Mighty Lemon Drops, L7, and Soundgarden, The Replacements, 4 Non Blondes).
 They were also well received in Europe where they did several tours and released one live concert video from Zurich, Switzerland.
 Their last performance was in 1996.